eProsima/Fast-DDS-docs/docs/fastdds/use_cases/many_subscribers/many_subscribers.rst

 SHM transport is multicast by default, but is only available between DataWriters and DataReaders on the same machine.
 UDP transport needs some extra configuration.
-The example below shows how to set a :ref:`dds_layer_publisher_dataWriterQos` to configure a DataWriter to use a multicast transport on UDP.
+The example below shows how to set a :ref:`dds_layer_subscriber_dataReaderQos` to configure a DataReader to use a multicast transport on UDP.
 More information about configuring local and remote locators on endpoints can be found in :ref:`rtpsendpointqos`.

 .. note::